jvde-github/AIS-catcher/README.md

 ## To do

+- Documenting and finetuning the default decoding model
 - Ongoing: further improvements to reception and testing (e.g. improve coherent demodulation, downsampling, etc)
 - Performance improvements
 - More testing: in particular in an area with high message density